-The department of Mechanical Engineering requires, as part of its PhD degree requirements, that all its PhD degree candidates have at least two journal publications prior to the defense of their PhD thesis.
+The department of Mechanical Engineering requires that all its PhD degree candidates have at least two peer reviewed journal publications prior to the defense of their PhD thesis.
+Journal publications are approved by the chair of the students committee and the associate chair of graduate studies.